 - Do a self-assessment of your skills and then craft your own improvement plan.
 If your manager is willing to do this with you even better, but I have seen many people make real strides in their own abilities by a) being honest with themselves about their weaknesses; and b) taking seriously the effort to improve.

 - Take the time to read some inspiring and relevant books.
 There are many really good ones out there, and you can always ask me for more.
 Here’s a few good ones:

-So as you can see there’s a great deal that can be done with the time that is freed up while working from home, and with the decreased level of interruptions.
+So as you can see there’s a great deal that can be done with any time that is freed up while working from home.
 I hope you can make the most of this situation, and above all, wishing that you and yours stay safe and healthy.